ntpyxl/jeeplink_app/readme.md

 ```

 **3. Create environment variables**<br/>
 Create a file in the project root named `.env.local`, then ask me for tokens.
+You also have to put the environment variables in the Vercel project you will create on your account in the next step.

 ```
 [CAUTION]